cyobero/serbia/README.md

 - ~~Create handler for `GET /users/{id}`~~
 - ~~Issue #02: `GET /users/{id``}` returns password field when it shouldn't~~
 - Create user session
+- Create `authenticate` helper to verify that new user doesn't already exist
+- Create handler for `GET /login```